13

 In the previous chapter, you learned how to mutate data using Server Actions.
 Let's see how you can handle errors gracefully using JavaScript's try/catch

-statements and Next.js APIs.
+statements and Next.js APIs for uncaught exceptions.

 In this chapter...